Skip to main content.

 An exhibit of decorative garden ornaments from the extensive Montgomery Place collection

 The gardens at Montgomery Place once featured decorative garden ornaments and furniture, displaying a wide mix of styles, alongside the plants.
-Examples of statuary, furniture, potted plants, and hanging baskets that have been documented in early photographs of Montgomery Place will be presented in the exhibition.
-On view through October 2019.
+Examples of statuary, furniture, potted plants, and hanging baskets that have been documented in early photographs of Montgomery Place were presented in this exhibition in 2019.

 Exhibition produced in partnership with and curated by Barbara Israel and her staff from Barbara Israel Garden Antiques.
 Funding provided by the A. C. Israel Foundation and Plymouth Hill Foundation.